The Learner's Mindset

 That's perfectly normal.

-Photography isn't something to finish.
+Photography isn't something to complete.

 It's something you return to.